To put it simply, the best trees for bees are ones that are native to your area.

 If you want to learn more about why native gardening is so crucial, watch Doug Tallamy’s presentation.

 With that in mind, I’ve included some bee tree suggestions below.
-Please only suggest planting these tree if they’re native to your area.
+Please only consider planting these trees if they’re native to your area.

 1. American Crabapple Tree (Malus coronaria):

-Crabapple trees are a great source of spring food for bees while also adding a splash of color to any landscape.
-Additionally, other animals feed off the fruits that these trees produce.
+Crabapple trees are a great source of spring food for bees and add a splash of brightness to any landscape.
+Other animals also feed off the fruits that these trees produce.
 Pruning should be done in the winter or early spring before the buds develop.

 Where to buy: Amazon